 \subsection{Qualitative Evaluation}

-\paragraph{\textbf{Two-part Composition.}} In Figure~\ref{fig:QualitativeResults}, we show the comparisons for two-part composition using different methods.
-Both Jigsaw and 2BY2 rely heavily on their training data distributions, which limits their generalization capabilities.
-As a result, their composed outputs often exhibit misalignment or implausible spatial configurations.
-Directly segmenting TRELLIS2-generated scene meshes using PartField leads to visible geometric artifacts and structural holes, since the generated geometries are typically fused.
-Additionally, the RANSAC algorithm struggles to achieve precise geometric alignment, often resulting in inverted poses (e.g., the pen is inverted in the pen holder, as observed in line 1,2).
-Finally, registering the two objects independently fails to account for collisions, leading to severe geometry intersections in the final composition (in line 3,4,5,6,9,10).
+\paragraph{\textbf{Two-part Composition.}} Figure~\ref{fig:QualitativeResults} presents qualitative comparisons of two-part composition results produced by different methods.
+MIDI, trained on 3D-FRONT~\cite{fu20213d}, is inherently bottlenecked by the scarcity of 3D data, leading to poor generalization in generating individual 3D assets.
+Similarly, both Jigsaw and 2BY2 rely heavily on their specific training data distributions, which limits the generalization capability of their position predictions.
+Consequently, their compositional outputs often exhibit severe misalignments or implausible spatial configurations.
+Directly applying PartField to segment scene meshes generated by TRELLIS2 introduces visible geometric artifacts and structural holes, as the generated geometries are typically fused.
+Moreover, the RANSAC-based alignment procedure struggles to achieve accurate geometric registration and may produce incorrect poses, such as the inverted pen inside the pen holder shown in rows 1 and 2.
+Finally, independently registering the two objects fails to explicitly account for collisions, leading to severe geometric interpenetrations in the final compositions, as observed in rows 3, 4, 5, 6, 9, and 10.